b11031371/my_bible_notes/2026-06-03/note_en.md

 ## IV.
 Reflection Question

-Think of a time when you were part of a group — a class lunch, a club hangout, a church small group — and you got wrapped up in your own circle, and only afterward realized someone nearby was on the edge, not quite included.
-Did you notice in the moment?
-What did you do?
+Think of a time before something important — a hard conversation you needed to have, a moment you knew you couldn't mess up — when you realized the problem wasn't that you lacked the skills, but that your head and heart just weren't in the right place.
+Did you stop to sort yourself out first, or did you push through anyway?

-If your first instinct had been "is that person okay?" instead of "did I do anything wrong?" — do you think you would have acted differently?
+Paul says "examine yourself, and *so* eat" — the examination leads *to* the moment, not away from it.
+If preparing your heart is different from just preparing your skills, what would that have looked like for you in that situation?

 ---